chandralek/mysql/README.md

 ```

-Next, We need to change the default root password in order to start using the database service
+Next, We need to change the default root password in order to start using the database service.

 ## Automated Script to Install MySQL